craws/OpenAtlas/sphinx/source/admin/iiif.rst

 `IIIF <https://iiif.io/>`_ is a set of open standards for delivering high-quality, attributed digital objects online at scale.
-Once installed (see installations notes) it can be configured in the admin area at the **IIIF** tab.
+Once installed (see installations notes) it can be configured at the file menu item in the **IIIF** tab.

 **Be aware that**